mjbroekman/BattleTech/Guides/Career_Scoring.md

 * Positive / Negative Faction Reputation
   * 100 points for every positive or negative point of reputation you have.
   * All reputations are capped + or - 100
-  * There are **_EIGHT_** factions that count towards this, meaning you may have the opportunity to exceed the displayed maximum.
+  * There are **_EIGHT_** factions that count towards this, meaning you must go +100 with four factions and -100 with four factions in order to maximize your score.
   * The Arano Restoration does not count towards positive or negative reputation [as noted by Freakonair (Paradox Forums)](https://forum.paradoxplaza.com/forum/index.php?goto/post&id=25006903#post-25006903).
   * Target == +/- 400 reputation.
 * Faction Reputation Completion
   * 10,000 points for hitting +/- 100 with the factions
   * It is confirmed that scores can exceed the displayed maximum.
 Scores up to 80,000 have been reported.
+  * Post 1.6, this is capped at 50k
-  * Target == 50k for 5 Factions, but you can earn 10k for every faction you maximize.
+  * Target == 50k for 5 Factions
 * Argo Upgrades
   * 2,000 points per Argo Upgrade completed
   * Target == All upgrades (35 of them)